Rajan loves cooking dishes from his native Indian cuisine. He enjoys sharing his favourite recipes with his online readers.

-Dr. Khadar Vali, independent forest agricultural scientist and food expert, better known as the Millet Man of India, suggests consuming plant-based milk instead of dairy milk.
-He says that dairy is a leading cause of hormonal imbalance in the human body as well as other health issues.
+Dr. Khadar Vali, an independent forest agricultural scientist and food expert, better known as the Millet Man of India, suggests consuming plant-based milk instead of dairy milk.
+He says that dairy is a leading cause of hormonal imbalance in the human body and other health issues.

 Whether you are interested in plant-based milk due to health reasons or you're simply curious, sesame seed milk (til ka doodh) can be a good place to start.

 Plant-based milk should not be heated directly on the stove because it has a much lower fat content relative to animal milk.
-It is for this reason that plant-based milk should always be heated with the double-boiler method, which is demonstrated in the video below.
+For this reason, plant-based milk should always be heated with the double-boiler method, which is demonstrated in the video below.